-Term 3 2024
+Term 3 2025

-(Starting in October, 2024)
+(Starting in October, 2025)

-The Graduate School of Science, Kobe University, was established as a result of the reorganization of the Graduate School of Science and Technology in April 2007.
-The Graduate School of Science has five departments offering both Master's and Doctoral Programs: Mathematics, Physics, Chemistry, Biology, and Planetology.
+The Graduate School of Science, Kobe University, has five departments offering both Master's and Doctoral Programs: Mathematics, Physics, Chemistry, Biology, and Planetology.

 A Master's Degree of Science will be granted upon completion of the Master's Program, and a Doctoral Degree, either a Dr. of Science or a PhD, will be granted upon completion of the Doctoral Program.